tcheng96/CAIChallenge2018/java-starter/bin/readme.md

-# IBM CAI Challenge 2018 - Node.js Starter Application
+# IBM CAI Challenge 2018 - Java / Spring Boot Starter Application
-This is the starter app based on Node.js and Express w/ Pug view engine.
+This is the starter app based on Java and Spring Boot.

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.